- Calibrate the meter: shoot a gray card or other solid target with

 green and blue lines at the sides of the waveform monitor image).

-It’s interesting to note that even though I haven’t locked white balance in this shot,
+It’s interesting to note that even though I haven’t locked white balance in this shot, the

-the camera has auto-balanced on the rabbit’s white fur (and/or the rabbit’s tan fur
+camera has auto-balanced on the rabbit’s white fur (and/or the rabbit’s tan fur

 counterbalances the greenscreen’s green in the camera’s tiny mind), so the picture looks

-The waveform monitor shows that the blue reflected by this particular greenscreen (a
+The waveform monitor shows that the blue reflected by this particular greenscreen (a sheet

-stop under the green, though red reflection is admirably absent.
+the green, though red reflection is admirably absent.

 The scene looks fine to the eye—it’s obvious which parts are rabbit and which parts are greenscreen—but Cine Meter shows us how sloppy the green lighting is.
 Yes, I’m sure we could pull a key in one pass, if we didn’t care about fine detail... but if we don’t even out the lighting, our VFX guy will be very cross with us.

-False-color mode confirms that this exposure is probably OK, even if the balance isn’t
+False Color mode confirms that this exposure is probably OK, even if the balance isn’t

 great (you’ll observe that the meter reading is ⅓ stop darker than in the previous